daidai-sports-entertainment/mta-advertising-optimization/README.md

 - **What is the problem and how big is it?**

-Brands spend heavily on NYC subway turnstile ads—yet they’re flying blind.
-At 77th Street station alone, 6+ million annual entries flow through 15 turnstiles, but advertisers only get one overall rider count.
-There’s no visibility into which gates matter most, when commuter volume peaks, or what content commuters actually engage with.
-As a result, ad spend is often misallocated, visibility is low, and messaging goes unnoticed.
+In 2025 the MTA is projected to earn about $175 million from advertising, yet brands buying subway‑turnstile wraps have almost no data to prove those dollars work.
+At 77 Street station, for example, over 6 million annual entries flow through just 15 turnstiles, but advertisers receive a single, station‑level rider count.
+They have no visibility into which gates handle the most traffic, when volume peaks, or whether commuters notice the creative.
+This gap in turnstile‑level insight leads to misallocated budgets, limited accountability, and messaging that often goes unseen.

 - **Who is this problem affecting?**